 This surgery can be performed very safely in a ‘minimally invasive/keyhole’ way.
 In rare circumstances open surgery may be required, particularly if there has been previous surgery in the area.

 Hiatal hernia repair may be recommended when the patient has:

-The stomach and lower oesophagus are placed back into the abdominal cavity.
+Using keyhole surgery the stomach and lower oesophagus are placed back into the abdominal cavity.
 The opening in the diaphragm (hiatus) is tightened and the stomach is stitched in position to prevent reflux.
 The upper part of the stomach (fundus) may be wrapped around the oesophagus (fundoplication) to reduce reflux.

 There is no waiting list.
 If you wish, your operation can usually be performed within a week or two or planned at a time of your choosing.
 For most patients with full private health insurance there will be some extra costs not covered by Medicare or your health fund.
-The cover provided by your health fund will vary according to which fund and which table you are on and in some cases you may have to pay an "excess".
+The cover provided by your health fund will vary according to which fund and which level of cover you have and in some cases you may have to pay an “excess”.
 It is your responsibility to check with your health fund prior to surgery.
 Full financial details will be provided to you prior to surgery.
 Occasionally other tests, procedures or specialist consultations may be necessary and some other costs incurred.

 Hospitals used by LapSurgery Australia for this surgery are:

 If you do not have private health insurance, you can expect to have a higher out of pocket depending on where you have your surgery.
 Following your consultation with our surgeon our staff will be able to give you an informed financial consent prior to going ahead with surgery.